About the course

 This course will be delivered in partnership with Manchester Metropolitan University, who will award both Qualified Teacher Status and 60 Masters level credits as a PGCE on successful completion.

-All programmes include a panel interview where we are looking to find our more about your skills, knowledge, experience and passion.
+All programmes include a panel interview during which we will assess your skills, knowledge, experience and passion.

 The interview process takes place at our lead School Loreto Grammar School.

 - a personal interview designed to identify your suitability and commitment to teaching

 - you will teach a short lesson to a small group of pupils